spkcspider/spkcspider/README.md

 # Thanks

 * Default theme uses Font Awesome by Dave Gandy - http://fontawesome.io
-* Some fields and TextField use Trumbowyg by Alexander Demode
+* Some text fields use Trumbowyg by Alexander Demode
 * Django team for their excellent product